Book a FREE 15-Minute Telehealth Consultation to Discuss Pain Relief Options. (Most Insurance Accepted).

 Muscle strain in the lumbar region occurs when the muscle fibers suffer damage like tearing, while a sprain occurs when the strong tissues that hold bones together (ligaments) get overstretched.

-If you experience any of these symptoms, contact our Atlanta spine pain clinic by calling 770.232.6243.
+If you experience any of these symptoms, contact spine pain clinic by calling 770.232.6243.

-At our Atlanta spine clinic, it’s common for us to see patients with spine pain caused by stenosis.
+At spine clinic, it’s common for us to see patients with spine pain caused by stenosis.
 Spinal stenosis happens when the space inside the backbone becomes too small and puts pressure on the spinal cord and the nerves that run through the spine.
 It is most common in the lower and cervical regions.

 Symptoms of stenosis can include: